Airbnb Names 10 Best Cities For Solo Travel, So It's Time To Update Your Bucket List

 Data from the popular home rental site shows that solo bookings are rapidly rising in a number of cities and the winner is (*drum roll please*) Cancún, Mexico.

 Despite its reputation, Cancún is far more than a destination for spring breakers.
-The coastal city has seen a whopping 170% increase in solo bookings over the past year, and travellers should definitely check out tourist-free markets like Mercado 23 and Pewter Mexicano.
+The coastal city has seen a whopping 170 increase in solo bookings over the past year, and travelers should definitely check out tourist-free markets like Mercado 23 and Pewter Mexicano.
 There's also Museo Subacuático de Arte, an underwater art gallery that has seriously piqued our interest.

 Grabbing the number two spot is Ho Chi Minh City, Vietnam, followed by Cologne, Germany; Playa del Carmen, Mexico; Johannesburg, South Africa; São Paulo, Brazil; Auckland, New Zealand; Mexico City, Mexico; Charlotte, North Carolina; and Busan, South Korea.